devnetmex/cml/README.md

 - Convert the vmdk to qcow2
   qemu-img convert -c -f vmdk -O qcow2 UCSPE_4.2.2aS9-disk1.vmdk ucspe_4.2.2aS9s.qcow2

-  -c is to compress the file
+  <p>-c is to compress the file
-  -f to indicate the origin file format
+  <p>-f to indicate the origin file format
-  -O to indicagte the destination file format
+  <p>-O to indicagte the destination file format